SofaComplianceRobotics/docs-support/docs/EmioLabs/create-your-lab.md

 # Create your own Lab

+Learn how to create your own labs for the **emio-labs** application.

 ## Introduction
 The content of the **emio-labs** application can be easily adjusted or completely changed.
 By following this documentation you’ll be able to modify the labs and create your own content.